Robert Waterman (sea captain): Voyage of the Challenge

 When the Challenge reached San Francisco after a 108-day passage, the crew's version of events aboard created an uproar in the city.
 One newspaper called for Waterman to be "burned alive," and he narrowly escaped lynching.

 Waterman defiantly had eight of the alleged mutineers arrested, but only one was tried, and that one was acquitted.

 Waterman and Douglass themselves stood trial for their conduct aboard the Challenge.
-Waterman was convicted by a jury for beating one of the sick crewmen, but the judge refused to sentence him.
+Waterman was convicted by a jury for beating one of the sick crewmen, but the judge, Ogden Hoffman, Jr., refused to sentence him.
 Douglass was convicted of murder for beating a crewman to death, and for assault on another crewman, but no sentence is recorded, and he is known to have been released soon afterward, never again to serve aboard a merchantman.

 "The Challenge cases ... were the first 'hellship' trials, and by the very fact that they did occur, they made possible, many years later, the freedom of the American merchant sailor from the tyranny of masters and mates," paving the way for the Seamen's Act of 1915.

 "Seagoing-labor litigation and cases relating to the defense of seamen's rights were heard by district courts with coastal jurisdiction, such as those in San Francisco and Honolulu ... the first 21 criminal cases [of the U.S. District Court for the Northern District of California] were connected with the murder or mistreatment of seamen by Captain "Bully" Waterman and other officers of the clipper ship Challenge."